-South Valley Civic Theatre (initially called Gilroy Community Theatre) has been presenting live theater to patrons from Morgan Hill, Gilroy, and the surrounding areas for 45 years.
+South Valley Civic Theatre (initially called Gilroy Community Theatre) has been presenting live theater to patrons from Morgan Hill, Gilroy, and the surrounding areas for over 48 years.
 It is the resident theater company of the Morgan Hill Community Playhouse.
 Each annual season features five productions, typically including a large musical with an all-age cast, a smaller and/or perhaps more modern or less well-known musical, a teen musical, a children’s musical, and a non-musical comedy or drama.
 Our play selection committee strives each year to create a balance of classic and contemporary theater that showcases the talents of our community and beyond, and which captivates our audiences.

 Gilroy Community Theatre (GCT) was established in 1969 by Gilroy residents Al and Frances (aka “Pinky”) Bloom and a small group of dedicated volunteers.
 GCT’s first show was Come Blow Your Horn, in September, 1969.
 GCT became a nonprofit 501(c)3 organization in 1974.
 The “Theater Angels Art League” (precursor to today’s “Gilroy Arts Alliance”) initially served as the fund-raising/auxiliary end of the theater.
 They typically provided an opening night reception for each production.